satveerkhurpa/llm-rag-hackathon/README.md

 3. Do a `Run All` for this notebook OR execute each cell one by one and review results.
 It will ingest the documents as embeddings into the OpenSearch cluster and once that is done, we are not ready to ask some questions via the `/llm` endpoint of the Lambda function

-4. Query the API Gateway `/llm` endpoint using the following command.
+4. Query the API Gateway `/llm` endpoint using the following commandor using your web browser.
 The endpoint can be seen on the Outputs tab of the cloudformation stack, it is value of the `LLMAppAPIEndpoint` key.

 ```
-curl -X POST "https://replace-with-your-api-gw-url/prod/api/v1/llm/rag" -H  "accept: application/json" -H  "Content-Type: application/json" -d "{\"q\":\"Which versions of XGBoost does SageMaker support?\"}"
+curl -X POST "https://replace-with-your-api-gw-url/prod/llm/rag?query=<replace with your query>" -H  "accept: application/json" -H  "Content-Type: application/json"
 ```

 5. Run the `streamlit` app for the QnA bot on the platform of your choice.
 (Cloud9, SageMaker Studio).
 Here is an example of running it on Cloud9.